 This is an interesting vintage guitar with the floating bridge/tailpiece configuration regularly used on parlor guitars in the 1920s/1930s, and continued on in many of the Harmony-made Stella guitars from 1940 to 1975.
-In addition to the restoration work I am currently undertaking, work has been carried out before it came to me, by a luthier, for the previous owner....see details under condition heading below.
+In addition to the restoration work I have now completed, work had been carried out by a luthier, for the previous owner, before it came to me....see details under condition heading below.

-It retains great looks, lots of vibe and historic all-American character - a superb sounding parlor blues guitar, which can be set up for finger-style or for bottleneck playing - an iconic Chicago made, 12 fret-to-the-body, parlor Blues Guitar - ladder braced, all Solid Birch construction, flat, un-radiused fingerboard, typical of the guitar type & period, and shaded "faux-flame" finish.
+It retains great looks, lots of vibe and historic all-American character - a superb sounding parlor blues guitar, which can be set up for finger-style or for bottleneck playing - an iconic Chicago made, 12 fret-to-the-body, parlor Blues Guitar - ladder braced, all Solid Birch construction, flat, un-radiused fingerboard, on soft "V" profile neck, typical of the guitar type & period, original "Idento" tailpiece, and shaded "faux-flame" finish.

 If you are an acoustic blues player and wonder why that top line guitar you bought doesn't sound authentic when you play blues like those of Blind Blake, Blind Willie McTell, or Blind Lemon Jefferson, I can tell you why it doesn't and never will!
 All of those guys and many others from the 30s through to the 60s played Birch bodied guitars, some of them with Spruce tops, some all Birch, but it is the Birch which gives that unmistakable sound.
 No guitar made today, American or otherwise can give you that sound, for Delta and Country Blues!

 If you want a fully functioning, great sounding piece of American musical history, this is it - a really exceptional addition to any collection of Blues/Vintage Guitars.